samyouaret/Air-Quality-Api/README.md

     yarn run test

-**Note**: by Default docker compose will try to roun orphan containers within the same project. the new version included as a command will raise a warning, while the old docker-compose will run them.
+**Note**: by Default docker compose will try to run orphan containers within the same project. the new version included as a command will raise a warning, while the old docker-compose will run them.

 to Avoid this conflicts add the flag `--remove-orphans` or add the option `p` with a project name.